 - Adjust the trade-off between noise and motion blur.
 Go to Video > Image > Exposure and move the Blur-noise trade-off slider toward Low noise. - Set the exposure mode to automatic.

 A high max shutter value can result in motion blur.

-- To slow down the shutter speed, set max shutter to the highest possible value. - If there is an Aperture slider, move it towards Open.
+To slow down the shutter speed, set max shutter to the highest possible value.